How to navigate multiple interpleaders to get the best results

 We also learned the dump truck driver was controlled by a construction contractor and an intermediary supplying trucks to the job site.

-We first added the intermediary to the Jackson County lawsuit under an .
+We first added the intermediary to the Jackson County lawsuit under an agency theory.
 As with the tire shop’s insurance carrier, the intermediary’s insurance carrier chose to file an interpleader under R.S.Mo.
 507.060 after getting a demand.
 I believe the carrier filed because there was no setoff from earlier interpleaders and we maintained discovery leverage.

 The claims against the construction contractor were settled last.